Skip to content

 If you inline a full skills repo (all SKILL.md bodies and docs) into the prompt up-front, it can dominate your prompt-token budget and even exceed the model context window.

-For a reproducible, runtime token comparison (progressive disclosure vs full injection), see benchmark/anthropic_skills/README.md and run the token-report suite described there.
+For a reproducible, runtime token comparison (progressive disclosure vs full injection), see trpc-agent-go-benchmark/anthropic_skills/README.md and run the token-report suite described there.

 Prompt Cache